GaloyMoney/dealer/README.md

 ## Config

 The project depends on a few environment variables to be set.
-The `.env.local` root file has a list of them.
-Copy that file to a `.env` root file and modify that copy as needed.
+The `.envrc` root file has a list of them.

 ## How to run this repo locally?

-In the project directory, modify the `.env` file as needed, then you can run:
+In the project directory:

 ```sh
 yarn install